Kexplx/crimeview/README.md

 # CrimeView - Landkreiskriminalität

-CrimeView analyses a route based on a Polygon, Line or Radius and displays all german-counties with their respective crime rate on it.
+CrimeView analyses a route based on a Polygon, Line or Radius and displays all german counties with their respective crime rate on it.

-<strong>Crimerate</strong> = Committed crimes per 100.000 inhabitants / 100.000
+<strong>Crime rate</strong> = Committed crimes per 100.000 inhabitants.

 <p align="center">
   <img src="docs/map-sample-2.png?raw=true" title="Sample Route">